-If a student brings a drink to school, it must be in a reusable container with a lid.
-No drink containers without a lid are allowed in the school and must be disposed of before entering the building.
-Only water and nutritional drinks (Ex: Gatorade) are acceptable.
-Students should not consume any food, candy, etc. in classrooms during class time.
-If food or drink is given to students by a teacher, it must be consumed and disposed of in that classroom.
+Classroom food policies will be determined at the discretion of each individual teacher.
+This includes snacks, birthday treats, and food-based rewards.
+Students will be expected to clean up after themselves, if this becomes an issue, students' food privileges outside of the cafeteria will be revoked.
 Non-approved food or drink items taken to class after 8 a.m. will be confiscated and will result in disciplinary action.
 It is completely acceptable for students to bring a packed lunch to school; however, it is not acceptable to have lunch delivered during school hours.
 Students bringing lunch items into school should store them in their lockers until their lunch hour.

 - All federal and state guidelines for lunchroom and food regulations will be followed.
-This includes, but not limited to: - No sacks with advertisements (such as McDonald's, Wendy's etc.) are not allowed and no pop. - All students must remain on school grounds for lunch. - Students should not interpret deliveries from restaurants as a lunch brought from home.
-The principal may make exceptions to the closed lunch arrangements for specific circumstances.
+This includes, but not limited to: - No sacks with advertisements (such as McDonald's, Wendy's etc.) are allowed and no pop. - All students must remain on school grounds for lunch. - Students should not interpret deliveries from restaurants as a lunch brought from home.
+The Principal may make exceptions to the closed lunch arrangements for specific circumstances.